Big Pit National Coal Museum: National Coal Museum

-Big Pit as a tourist attraction
+Visitor numbers

 Visitor numbers were initially lower than expected, which threatened the long-term viability of the museum.
 In 1983, fewer than 100,000 visitors came to the site and the numbers reached a peak of 120,000 in 1992.
 Subsequently, the visitor numbers reduced significantly to less than 90,000 in 1998.

-The project plan at the start of the project suggested that 100,000 visitors were needed per year in the first five years.
+The project plan for the museum had suggested that 100,000 visitors were needed per year in the first five years.
 By 2000, it was clear that this target was not being achieved and that the £5.75 adult entry fee was not covering costs.
 A substantial Heritage Lottery Fund grant of more than £5 million was awarded in January 2000 which paid for a significant upgrade of the visitor facilities.
-On 1 February 2001, the museum was incorporated into the National Museum Wales; it was initially known as the "National Mining Museum of Wales", but is now called "Big Pit: National Coal Museum".
-As part of the National Museum Wales, the Big Pit became free to enter in 2001, and in 2015 First Minister Carwyn Jones announced that there would be "no payment for entry into any of the National Museums attractions".

 Since becoming part of the NMW, the numbers of visitors has increased significantly, with more than 140,000 visiting in 2014/15, and 150,176 visitors in 2017.

+Recognition

+In 2000, the Blaenavon industrial area, including Big Pit National Coal Museum, was named a World Heritage Site by UNESCO.
+This was in recognition of the town's importance to the Industrial Revolution.
+In 2005, the museum won the Gulbenkian Prize, now known as Museum of the Year.

+Site, safety and staffing

 Intentionally preserved as an operational attraction, the site was redeveloped in 2003, with design work from TACP/Brooke Millar Partnership.
 The pit props and steel bands are not for show, but to hold up the mine roof.
 The water flowing down the tunnel towards the cages is authentic, apart from the fact that it now flows down a channel rather than over the miners' feet.

-In 2005, the Big Pit National Coal Museum won the prestigious Gulbenkian Prize.
+The museum features a range of above ground attractions including a winding house, saw mill, pithead, baths.
+Visitors are also taken below ground to the pit bottom where they tour the mine workings.